Acts 16:1-10 (The Message)

 The Apostle Paul must have been near the end of his patience this morning as he tried to discern which way God wanted him and his companions to go.
-Luke tells us that as Paul traveled with Timothy they tried to head west into Asia, but the Spirit of God prevented them.
-So then we find that they tried to north to some other regions as well, but each time the Spirit of God blocked their path.
-Who knows what happened… Perhaps the roads were washed away during a flood or a massive conflict broke out between warring tribes; all we know is that by the time we find Paul and those traveling with him, they had found their way to the port city of Troas.
+Luke tells us that as Paul traveled with Timothy, they attempted to head west into Asia, but the Spirit of God prevented them.
+So then we find that they tried to the north to some other regions as well, but each time the Spirit of God blocked their path.
+Who knows what happened… Perhaps the roads were washed away during a flood, or a massive conflict broke out between warring tribes; all we know is that by the time we find Paul and those traveling with him, they had found their way to the port city of Troas.

 I wonder what was going through Paul’s mind as they began to settle in for the night once they reached the little town of Troas.
 Maybe Paul began to question his calling… Wouldn’t you if you were Paul?
-Doubt would probably be inevitables, especially if we were the ones who had just invested a large amount of time and energy into something that looked like it was going to end in an ugly mess.
+Doubt would probably be inevitables, especially if we were the ones who had just invested a significant amount of time and energy into something that looked like it was going to end in an ugly mess.
 There’s actually a mosaic that can be found in Macedonia today that depicts Paul’s time in Troas.
-It shows Paul on the outskirts of the city in what looks to be a cave, and Paul is leaning against a hard uncomfortable looking rock.
+It shows Paul on the outskirts of the city in what looks to be a cave, and Paul is leaning against a hard, uncomfortable looking rock.
 You can see the bags under Paul’s eyes alluding to how tired he was from having journeyed such a great distance for what must have felt like a waste of time and resources.
-You can just imagine Paul looking up towards the heavens asking, “Why would you send me here God?”
+You can just imagine Paul looking up towards the heavens asking, “Why would you send me here, God?”

 Who here has ever found themselves ending up in Troas?
 You see Troas is the last place we ever thought we would end up, it is the place that we associate with failure and disbelief.
-It is in the town of Troas that we grapple with the hardships of life… Perhaps Troas is the place that reminds you that you didn’t get the job or get into the school that you wanted… Perhaps Troas is the place that reminds you of a broken relationship or a past hurt that you can’t let go.
-Perhaps Troas is the place where you lay awake at night wondering what good, what meaning, can come out of a place that reeks of such unpleasantness.
+It is in the town of Troas that we grapple with the hardships of life… Perhaps Troas is the place that reminds you that you didn’t get the job or get into the school that you wanted… Probably Troas is the place that reminds you of a broken relationship or a past hurt that you can’t let go.
+Probably Troas is the place where you lay awake at night wondering what good, what meaning, can come out of a place that reeks of such unpleasantness.
 How do we end up in a place like Troas?
 What good can come out of a place like Troas?
 And where is God’s Holy Spirit taking us when we think that Troas is all that we can look forward to at the end of our long and hard fought journey.

 We have an advantage this morning, which is that we know that it was the Spirit of God that prevented Paul and those traveling with him from entering the into places like Asia and Bithynia.
-But in the moment I would bet that Paul wasn’t feeling very confident when they were turned away time and time again.
-And for us in the here and now we might also succumb to the same feelings of dread and fear when we find that we may not be going in the direction that God wants us to… And therefore it would be easier to just give up, to throw in the towel and go back home where we know what to expect and where we know we will feel secure and insulated against a chaotic world.
+But at the moment I would bet that Paul wasn’t feeling very confident when they were turned away time and time again.
+And for us in the here and now we might also succumb to the same feelings of dread and fear when we find that we may not be going in the direction that God wants us to… And therefore it would be easier just to give up, to throw in the towel and go back home where we know what to expect and where we know we will feel secure and insulated against a chaotic world.

-There are a lot of things that can throw us for a loop when we’re trying to figure out what God wants us to do… And believe me this happens to pastors just as much as it happens to any other person who comes to church on Sunday morning.
+There are a lot of things that can throw us for a loop when we’re trying to figure out what God wants us to do… And believe me, this happens to pastors just as much as it happens to any other person who comes to church on Sunday morning.
 There are a number of different things in life that vie for our attention and at the end of the day we quickly find that we have devoted little of that time to God and we are just as confused as we were at the start of the day when we try and figure out where God is calling us.
-It’s no wonder then that we find that there are so many people who are lost in terms of trying to figure out and make sense of the larger questions that life often presents to us.
+It’s no wonder then that we find that there are so many people who are lost in terms of trying to figure out and make sense of the broader questions that life often presents to us.
 How can we be prepared for a journey that requires us to be present in both body and soul if we have neglected to attend to the needs of our spiritual selves?

 I don’t know how many times I have to say this, but the Holy Spirit is what should fuel us, should guide us, as we traverse the waters of life and faith.
-As the Spirit of God hovered over the chaotic waters that existed at the start of creation, here too the Spirit of God is present as we discern what it means to be the church in the 21st century.
+As the Spirit of God hovered over the turbulent waters that existed at the start of creation, here too the Spirit of God is present as we discern what it means to be the church in the 21st century.
 How will we be the church that is led by the Spirit of God?
-How will be a church that doesn’t get caught up on it’s failures, but asks, “What’s next?
+How will be a church that doesn’t get caught up on its failures, but asks, “What’s next?
 What else can we try?”
-In our attempts to be a church that meets people where they are we will certainly end up in Troas.
-But it is in Troas that we will inspired by the Spirit to pursue feats that go beyond anything we could have possibly imagined if we are willing to trust that our work is part of God’s larger tapestry.
+In our attempts to be a church that meets people where they are, we will undoubtedly end up in Troas.
+But it is in Troas that we will be inspired by the Spirit to pursue feats that go beyond anything we could have possibly imagined if we are willing to trust that our work is part of God’s larger tapestry.

-So as we finish this series on what it means to be a Spirit led church I have some final questions that I’d like you to consider:
+So as we finish this series on what it means to be a Spirit-led church, I have some final questions that I’d like you to consider:

 Where do you see the Spirit of God moving in your life?